 She defined a generation's neurotic charm as the obsessive Monica Geller on the era-defining sitcom Friends.

-Courteney Cox arrived in Hollywood with a face made for the screen and a sharp, grounded presence that cut through the gloss.
-Before becoming a household name, she broke ground as the first person to say the word 'period' in a U.S. television commercial.
-Her casting as Monica Geller on Friends transformed her from a promising actor into a global fixture, her portrayal of a lovable control freak providing the show's emotional and comedic backbone.
-Cox deftly pivoted from sunny sitcoms to the horror genre, creating another indelible character as the tenacious, survivalist reporter Gale Weathers in the Scream franchise.
-Beyond acting, she has built a substantial career as a producer and, with a keen eye for property, became a successful real estate developer, reshaping her public persona from TV star to a multifaceted Hollywood force.
+Courteney Cox became the first person to say 'period' in a U.S. television commercial.
+Her casting as Monica Geller on Friends turned the lovable control freak into the show's emotional and comedic anchor.
+She created another indelible character as the tenacious reporter Gale Weathers in the Scream franchise, pivoting from sunny sitcoms to horror.
+Beyond acting, Cox built a substantial career as a producer.
+She also became a successful real estate developer, reshaping her public persona from TV star to a multifaceted Hollywood force.
+Born in 1964, she arrived in Hollywood with a sharp, grounded presence that cut through the gloss.

 1946–1964